wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 1. First, import the models you wish to use into your application's `views.py` file.
-2. Within the view you wish to use, query the model to get the data you want to present.
+2. Within the view, query the model to get the data you want to present.
 3. Pass the results from your model into the template's context.
 4. Setup your template to present the data to the user in whatever way you wish.
 5. If you have not done so already, map a URL to your view.

 These steps highlight how Django's framework separates the concerns